Scalable and Generalizable Correspondence Pruning via Geometry-Consistent Pre-training

+\mparagraph{Correspondence Learning} The core mission of the correspondence encoder is to embed both local and global consensus for each correspondence.
+After correspondence masking, the remaining visible correspondences $\bm{S}_{vis} = ( \bm{x}_{vis}, \bm{y}_{vis} ) \in \mathbb{R}^{(1-r)M \times 4}$ are sequentially fed into the projection and encoder $\mathcal{E}_\theta$ to produce high-dimensional embeddings, referred to as visible tokens,

+where $\sigma$ consists of $\mathrm{BatchNorm}$ and $\mathrm{ReLU}$ layers, and together with an $\mathrm{MLP}$, forms our projection layer.
+These tokens $\bm{T}_{vis} \in \mathbb{R}^{(1-r)M \times C}$ guide the reconstruction of the masked keypoints.
+This phase is flexible and can be replaced by any other correspondence encoder, such as recent SoTA methods~\cite{miao2024bclnet, liu2023ncm, Zhang2019, Zhao2021} or our encoder described in Section~\ref{sec:encoder}.

-Since the unordered and irregular characteristics, correspondences lack effective location information for position encoding, thereby hindering the reconstruction process.
-As presented in Fig.~\ref{fig:figure4}, we adopt a dual-branch structure with an ingenious position encoding to separately recover matching points in both the source and target images, indirectly achieving the reconstruction of masked correspondences.
-Specifically, we begin by randomly generating mask keypoints for both the source and target branches ($\left\{ \bm{P}_{mask}^{s}, \bm{P}_{mask}^{t} \right\} \in \mathbb{R}^{\alpha{M} \times 4}$).
-As for the source branch, we use the ground truth of keypoints from the target image ($\bm{P}_{gt}^{t}$ introduced in Section~\ref{sec:masking}) as our positional prompts.
-These prompts are then concatenated with their relative mask keypoints and encoded into mask tokens $\bm{T}_{mask}^{s} \in \mathbb{R}^{\alpha{M} \times C}$ via an MLP.
-Such a simple yet crucial positional encoding approach addresses the most fundamental problem, \ie how to reconstruct unordered correspondences.
-Next, following vision MAE~\cite{He2022mae}, different mask tokens are added to the decoder's input sequence and later used to reconstruct the masked keypoints with a simple prediction head.
-Meanwhile, the decoder simply stacks some linear transformers~\cite{wu2022flowformer}, but the number is fewer than that of the encoder.
-The above process can be described as:
+\mparagraph{Masked Keypoint Reconstruction} Due to their unordered and irregular nature, correspondences lack well-defined positional information for encoding, thereby hindering the reconstruction process.
+As illustrated in Figure~\ref{fig:corrmae}, we adopt a dual-branch structure to separately recover masked keypoints for $\mathcal{A}$ and $\mathcal{B}$, thus indirectly reconstructing the masked correspondences.
+In the $\mathcal{A}$ branch, we begin by randomly generating keypoints $\bm{x}_{mask} \in \mathbb{R}^{r{M} \times 2}$.
+The ground-truth keypoints $\bm{y}_{gt}$ from the $\mathcal{B}$ are used as positional prompts.
+These prompts are concatenated with the randomly generated keypoints and encoded into masked tokens $\bm{T}_{mask}^{\mathcal{A}} \in \mathbb{R}^{r{M} \times C}$ via an MLP.
+This simple yet crucial positional encoding manner addresses a fundamental challenge, \ie, how to reconstruct unordered correspondences.
+Next, following the vision MAE~\cite{He2022mae}, masked tokens are added to the decoder’s $\mathcal{D}_\theta$ input sequence and subsequently used to reconstruct the masked keypoints with a simple prediction head.
+Meanwhile, the decoder stacks some linear transformers~\cite{wu2022flowformer}, with fewer layers than the encoder.
+The above process is formulated as,